Emb3rs-Project/p-core-functionalities/README.md

 https://gitlab.pdmfc.com/emb3rs1/prototypes/cf/module_code/-/blob/master/Source/characterization/readme.md

 Whenever a user performs a simulation on the platform, the CF source simulation submodule will retrieve the required data from the platform and calculate the end use.
-The submodule has 2 main functions (convert_sources and generate_heat_recovery), and 17 auxiliary functions.
+The submodule has 2 main functions (convert_sources, convert_pinch and convert_orc), and 17 auxiliary functions.

 Detailed information for the source simulation can be found here: https://gitlab.pdmfc.com/emb3rs1/prototypes/cf/module_code/-/blob/master/Source/simulation/readme.md

 For sinks, the CF module is also divided into 2 submodules, charaterization and simulation.